hotohoto/study-notes/ml/interesting-ml-papers.md

 - Auto-Encoding Variational Bayes
   - https://arxiv.org/abs/1312.6114
-  - Diederik P Kingma et al
+  - Diederik P Kingma et al.
   - object
     - minimizes a reconstruction error
       - in the sense of the KL divergence between the parametric posterior and the true posterior